Cheeseball the Wizard (CHEESEBALL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cheeseball the Wizard Historical Price

-According to the latest data gathered on Cheeseball the Wizard live price page, the current price of Cheeseball the Wizard is 0.00001845USD.
-The circulating supply of Cheeseball the Wizard(CHEESEBALL) is 1.00B CHEESEBALL , giving it a market capitalization of $18.45K.
+According to the latest data gathered on Cheeseball the Wizard live price page, the current price of Cheeseball the Wizard is 0USD.
+The circulating supply of Cheeseball the Wizard(CHEESEBALL) is 1.00B CHEESEBALL , giving it a market capitalization of $18.47K.

 The Cheeseball the Wizard Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHEESEBALL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.